 One of the best ways to prevent getting sick from food is to wash your hands.
 Also, keep your food prep area clean and avoid cross-contamination.
 Keep raw meats from other foods in your refrigerator and forgo kitchen sponges to avoid spreading bacteria or viruses.
 Instead, use paper towels, or lightweight dishrags, which can be regularly laundered in hot water.

 So go ahead and whip up a casserole with those select leftovers; just remember to follow food safety rules.

 Take the Next Step:

 - Begin to take control of the food you've already bought.
-How to Keep Track of Your Pantry Inventory
+Learn ways to keep track of your pantry inventory.

 - Visit the TDS library for money-saving tips, tricks, and guidelines to safely freezing foods.